Farama-Foundation/Minigrid/README.md

 ./manual_control.py
 ```

-The environment being run can be selected with the `--env_name` option, eg:
+The environment being run can be selected with the `--env` option, eg:

 ```
-./manual_control.py --env_name MiniGrid-Empty-8x8-v0
+./manual_control.py --env MiniGrid-Empty-8x8-v0
 ```

 ## Reinforcement Learning